farhnkrnapratma/archcosmic/README.md

 ```
-FArchCOS
+ArchCOSMIC

-Setup script for installing COSMIC Desktop Environment from System76
+This is a script to automate the installation process of the COSMIC desktop
-for Arch Linux and its derivatives.
+environment on Arch Linux and its derivatives.

 # Requirements
   - git